WiiLink24/web/src/content/guide/vwii.md

 ## Section III - Installing WADs and Patching `Wii Mail`

-<l class="notice info">If you already have `Wii Mail` patched for use with RiiConnect24, you don't need to run the WiiLink Mail Patcher.</l>

-1. Put your SD card or USB drive in your Wii.
+1. Put your SD card or USB drive in your Wii U.
-2. Launch the Homebrew Channel on your Wii.
+2. Launch the Homebrew Channel in your vWii.
 3. Launch yawmME (YAWM ModMii Edition).
 4. Press `A` to select your source device, which defaults to `Wii SD Card`.
 5. If your Wii is not Japanese region, and you have chosen to install regional channels, install `WiiLink Address Settings.wad` before anything else.
 This is required for use of the Food Channel and the Photo Prints Channel.
 6. Highlight all other WADs and press + to select them.
 When all of them are selected, press A twice to install the WADs.

+<l class="notice warn smallwidth">If you receive error `-1022` or `-1029` while installing WADs, press `-` to uninstall the existing WAD, and try again.</l>

 7. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel.
 8. Open the `WiiLink Mail Patcher` application inside the Homebrew Channel.
 9. Follow the on-screen instructions.

+<l class="notice warn smallwidth">If you receive error `-110211` in the Mail Patcher, head over to [our forum](https://forum.wiilink.ca) or [Discord server](https://discord.gg/wiilink) for support.</l>

 10. Once the patcher is finished, you can return to the Wii Menu.

 </br>